Ukraine parliament votes to restore anti-corruption agencies after protests

 Ukraine’s parliament has voted to restore the independence of two key anti-corruption agencies, moving to defuse the country’s biggest political crisis since Russia’s invasion.

-Lawmakers on Thursday voted 331 to 0 in favour of the bill, which President Volodymyr Zelenskiy submitted last week following pressure from thousands of protesters and top European officials.
+Lawmakers on Thursday voted 331 to 0 in favour of the bill, which President Volodymyr Zelenskyy submitted last week following pressure from thousands of protesters and top European officials.

-The measure now goes to Zelenskiy for a signature.
+The measure now goes to Zelenskyy for a signature.

 More to come…